 - Go to its “Summary” tab and hold the Option Key (on Mac) or the Shift Key (on Windows) while clicking on the “Update” button.

 - This will open a browser window, letting you go to the location where the downloaded IPSW file is saved.

 - Select and load the IPSW file on iTunes and confirm your choice to forcefully update the connected device.
-Wait for a while and let iTunes complete the iOS 13.2 downgrade.
+Wait for a while and let iTunes complete the iOS 13.6 beta downgrade.

-As you can see, sometimes it can be tough to undo an iOS 13.2 update on iPhone or iPad.
+As you can see, sometimes it can be tough to undo an iOS 13.6 beta update on iPhone or iPad.
 To make the entire process simpler, there are tons of third-party tools that you can try.
-Not only will they let you downgrade iOS 13.2 without losing data, they would also yield better results.
+Not only will they let you downgrade iOS 13.6 beta without losing data, but they would also yield better results.
 Also, if you have a jailbroken device, then you can even downgrade it to any previous iOS version.
 Let’s get to know more about the features and flexibility of some of these readily available tools.